stylianosgeor/SQL-Compiler-Front-End-mySQLq-/README.md

 mySQLq - SQL Compiler Front-End

-A custom, one-pass compiler front-end for a simplified SQL dialect (mySQLq).
-Built as a university project for the "Principles of Programming Languages & Compilers" course, using **C++, Flex, and Bison**.
+I build a custom, one-pass compiler front-end for a simplified SQL dialect (mySQLq), using C++, Flex, and Bison.

 This program does not act as a database engine (it doesn't store data).
-Instead, it acts as a **strict syntax and semantic validator**.
-It parses raw SQL files, validates the grammar, and strictly enforces scoping and typing rules during parse time.
+Instead it acts as a strict syntax and semantic validator.
+It parses raw SQL files validates the grammar and strictly enforces scoping and typing rules during parse time.

 Tech Stack
 Lexical Analysis: Flex